Kem (river)

 The Kem (Кемь, Kemijoki) is a river in Republic of Karelia, Russia.
-It starts from Lake Lower Kuyto and flows through a number of lakes into the White Sea.
+It starts from the Lower Kuyto lake and flows through a number of lakes into the White Sea.
 It is 191 km long, and has a drainage basin of 27700 km2.
-There is a cascade of 5 hydroelectric power plants.
-The town of Kem is located in the mouth of the Kem.
-Tributaries: Chirka-Kem, Okhta, Kepa, Shomba.
+There is a cascade of five hydroelectric power plants on the river, and the town of Kem is located at its mouth.
+Tributaries of the Kem include the Chirko-Kem, Okhta, Kepa and Shomba.